Masbuta: Overview

 Mandaeans revere John the Baptist and practice frequent baptism (masbuta) as ritual purification, not of initiation.
 They are possibly one of the earliest peoples to practice ritual baptism.
 Mandaeans undergo baptism on Sundays (Habshaba, ࡄࡀࡁࡔࡀࡁࡀ), wearing a white sacral robe (rasta).
 Baptism for Mandaeans consists of a triple full immersion in water, a triple signing of the forehead with water (in which the priest puts his fingers on the baptized person's forehead and moves it from right to left), and a triple drinking of water.
 The priest (rabbi) then removes a ring made of myrtle (klila) worn by the baptized and places it on their forehead.
 This is then followed by a handclasp (kušṭa, "hand of truth") with the priest, using right hands only.
 The final blessing involves the priest laying his right hand on the baptized person's head.

 Living water (fresh, natural, flowing water, called mia hayyi) is a requirement for baptism, therefore can only take place in rivers.
 All rivers are named Yardna "Jordan River" and are believed to be nourished by the World of Light.
+Mandaeans have traditionally rejected the concept of pilgrimage sites, since any river with flowing water is considered to be sufficient for performing religious rituals.
 By the riverbank, a Mandaean's forehead is anointed with sesame oil (misha) and partakes in a communion of sacramental bread (pihta) and water.
 Baptism for Mandaeans allows for salvation by connecting with the World of Light and for forgiveness of sins.

 Although masbuta rituals are typically held only in the presence of Mandaeans, a historic commemorative masbuta ceremony was held at the 13th conference of the ARAM Society (titled "The Mandaeans"), which took place during 13–15 June 1999 on the banks of the Charles River at Harvard University.